ysthakur/stickyvar/README.md

 - I'll let you figure out what `windows-latest` and `macos-latest` are for

 Inside the zip file should be the executable (yes, that's the only thing inside the zip, blame GitHub for the unnecessary archiving).

+### Mildly-prickly-edge releases

+Go to the latest release on the [Releases](https://github.com/ysthakur/stickyvar/releases) page and download one of the assets there.
+I screwed up the 0.1.0 release, though, so there's no assets for that one.
+Hopefully future releases will.

 ### Build it yourself